Wednesday, October 01, 2025

 Shadow puppet

 There are over 500 lava tunnels in Iceland, though the exact number is unknown.
 According to our tour guide, sheep sometimes fall into lava tubes, leading to their discovery.
-A shepherd searching for the lost sheep might hear its bleating.
+A shepherd searching for a lost sheep might hear its bleating.
 Hopefully, he doesn't fall into the tube, too.
-Lava tubes have been used for shelter, food and water sources, and ceremonial purposes.
+Historically, lava caves have been used for shelter, food and water sources, and ceremonial purposes.
 They are being considered as future habits on the moon and Mars.
 Who knew?

 Lava's art